taoyue.com : Book Reviews : Brothel

 New York: Random House, 2001.
 ISBN 0-375-50331-5

-Nevada is the only state in the Union where prostitution is legal, and as Alexa Albert makes clear in her book Brothel: Mustang Ranch and Its Women, it's just as complicated as any other enterprise.
-It's a business with a large number of rules: state law permitting local regulation, county laws putting restrictions on it, individual brothel rules, and personal rules that each prostitute sets for herself.
-Prostitutes pay their taxes (one of them hired an accountant who mulled the proper response for "Occupation" on her tax return), licensing is done at the local police station, and the brothel industry association spokesman is George Flint, a retired minister who also owns a wedding chapel business.
+Nevada is the only state in the Union in which prostitution is legal, and as Alexa Albert makes clear in this book, the business of prostitution is just as complicated as any other legal enterprise.
+It's a business with many rules and regulations.
+Nevada state law allows local areas to regulate prostitution, county laws place restrictions on it, individual brothels have rules for customers and prostitutes, and each prostitute also sets her own rules.
+Prostitutes in Nevada’s legal brothels pay taxes like any other employee; one of them hired an accountant who mulled the proper response for "Occupation" on her tax return.
+Licenses can be procured at the local police station, and the brothel industry association spokesman is George Flint, a retired minister who also owns a wedding chapel business.

-The material is given matter-of-factly but with a personal viewpoint.
-The author became very close to some of the prostitutes, still corresponds with some of them, and describes them with compassion.
-So of course, this is not a book to titillate; indeed, it describes the anger that Albert felt when she read some crude descriptions of experiences with some of the women on web site guides to Nevada's brothels.
-As related in the book, many of her friends would condemn the industry in conversation, then press her for juicy details.
-It's all a part of the same cultural hypocrisy about sex that would rather see unwanted teen pregnancies rise than discuss contraception in public schools, that cannot erase the prurient interest present to some degree in all people, yet denies the tools to promote public health.
+The material is presented matter-of-factly, but still with a personal viewpoint.
+The author grew to be close friends with many of the prostitutes, and still corresponds with some of them.
+She describes the working women with compassion, and feels angry when she reads crude reviews on web guides to Nevada's brothels.
+Many of the author’s friends would condemn the industry in conversation, but then press her for juicy details.
+It's another aspect of the American cultural hypocrisy about sex that would rather see unwanted teen pregnancies than permit contraception in public schools.

 This well-written, nonjudgmental, informative book ... could serve as a light at the end of a very long tunnel, and form the basis of both moral and legal discussions about prostitution in the future.